KushalB/EnhancedSalesforceRoles/README.md

 ## Quickstart

-- Once the code is deployed to your org, you can simply invoke the entry function by calling UserRoleExportException.run() function.
+- Once the code is deployed to your org, you can simply invoke the entry function by calling UserRoleExportHelper.run() function.
 The snippet can be found [here](https://github.com/KushalB/EnhancedSalesforceRoles/blob/master/scripts/apex/runRoleManager.apex)

 ## How to install